 Soak.
-In a medium bowl, add the rice and mung beans;then pour water until it is covered.
+Add the rice and moong dal; then pour water until it is covered.
 Let the mix soak for 15 minutes.

 Add the rest of the spices.
-Add the ginger, ground coriander, turmeric, black pepper while stirring.
+Add fresh ginger, ground coriander, turmeric, black pepper while stirring.
 If you used ground cumin instead of cumin seeds, add it at this point.

 Strain.
 After straining the rice and mung beans, add them to the saucepan.
-Stir and add the water.
+Stir and add the water or vegetable broth.

 Simmer.
 Increase the heat to medium-high, bringing the mixture to a boil.
 Then turn the heat down to a gentle simmer and let it cook for 30 minutes, uncovered.

 Serve.
-You can serve it immediately with coriander or mint leaves or cool down completely to store in the fridge.
+You can serve it immediately with coriander or mint leaves or cool it down completely to store in the fridge.
 Feel free to squeeze some lemon juice and fresh cilantro on top.

 It makes a great fall season recipe, as it is cozy and packed with flavor.
-Legumes are great for providing energy during the cold seasons and ginger boost our immune systems.
+Legumes are great for providing energy during the cold seasons, and ginger boosts our immune systems.

 Base variations: cereals and grains

-Oats – these cheap flakes are powerhouses.
-They help keep our cholesterol levels low, are low in fat, and are high on dietary fiber.
-You would rarely feel constipated if these friends are part of your routine.
+These cheap flakes are powerhouses.
+They help keep our cholesterol levels low, are low in fat, and are high in dietary fiber.
+You would rarely feel constipated if these friends were part of your routine.
 We are used to eating oats only during breakfast, as part of a chia pudding, or porridge.
 Still, they are a great kitchen partner to absorb humidity without changing the flavor of meals and improving the dish’s nutritional value; that is how we used them on this eggplant pie or this savory carrot tart.

 Oats are also great to make your plant milk in minutes.
 They are by far the cheapest and most sustainable vegetable milk out there.

 You can use brown rice instead of white basmati rice, it will just take longer to cook, and the beans will become more of a porridge consistency, which is OK because the idea of a Kitchari is to make it as easy to digest as possible.

-Moong (Mung) Beans – use yellow split moong beans (moong daal), to make the kitchari even faster and easier to digest.
+Use yellow split moong beans (moong daal) to make the kitchari even faster and easier to digest.

 Other ayurvedic cleanse spices and herbs

-Mint – this herb is a natural coolant.
+This herb is a natural coolant.
 It has a sweet and intense aftertaste.
 Mint is great for digestion and has the quality to pacify all three doshas.
-Mint is also great to aid the assimilation of food and treats colic pain.
+Mint is also great to aid the assimilation of food and treat colic pain.

 Use a teaspoon of dry or fresh mint.
 If using fresh mint, add it 5 minutes before finishing the cooking.

-Fennel seeds – are used in Ayurvedic medicine to treat digestive ailments, and it also has antispasmodic effects easing abdominal cramps.
+Are used in Ayurvedic medicine to treat digestive ailments, and it also has antispasmodic effects easing abdominal cramps.
 Add the same amount of fennel seeds as cumin seeds, either as a replacement or on top of it for a stronger flavored kitchari cleanse recipe.
-You can use fennel seeds inside a tea infuser filter, to get a delicious tea that helps with a stomachache.
+You can use fennel seeds inside a tea infuser filter to get a delicious tea that helps with a stomachache.

 These potent seeds have a strong flavor, so use them in moderation as they can easily change the flavor profile of your kitchari cleanse instant pot.
 For the recommended recipe, use in replacement of coriander in the same quantity.